noahjkrueger/KBMSTR/README.md

 #### display
 The presence of this argument ignores everything except the [keyboard argument](#keyboard) and the [config argument](#config).
-The program will start a new window displaying a virtual keyboard as defined in keyboard and config.
+The program will start a new window displaying a virtual keyboard as defined in the keyboard and config.

 # <img src="docs/images/gear.png" alt="Gear Icon" height="32" id="pre-made-keyboards"> Pre-made Keyboards
 - **QWERTY** - Standard QWERTY keyboard developed in the 1870s.